 Animation Courtyard Glows Up, Bye Bye Launch Bay

-Animation Courtyard—currently home to Star Wars Launch Bay and Disney Jr. Play and Dance!—is getting a makeover, as The Magic of Disney Animation will debut in 2026, alongside a new Disney Jr. show.
+Animation Courtyard—former home to Star Wars Launch Bay and Disney Jr. Play and Dance!—is getting a makeover, as The Magic of Disney Animation will debut in late summer 2026, alongside a new Disney Jr. show.

 According to Disney, The Magic of Disney Animation will be a place where “kids and kids at heart can laugh, draw, dream, and explore animated new experiences.”